Polight/lego/docs/content/v1/usage/event.md

 #### Binding custom events

-Lego can bind custom events that follow the following conventions:
-- The custom event type should be defined in `camelCase` ;
+Lego can bind custom events.
+However, the custom event type should **not** be defined in `camelCase`, because of case-sensitivity issues.
+It is recommended to use `kebab-case`.
-- The `@`  directive should be defined in `kebab-case`.

 Example: